- docs

 # Prerequisites

-You will need a Kubernetes environment.
-The deployment has currently been tested on the following environments:
+- Kubernetes Cluster: The deployment has currently been tested on the following environments:

 - AWS EKS